run2bizdocs/docs-1/en-us/docs/faq.md

     4. Search for the parameter "Send e-mail when running requests/incidents flows";
     5. Select it.
     6. The parameter registry screen will be displayed according to the selected entry, on the Value field, insert the "Y" value to enact sending e-mails related to the service requests.
-    7. Click on the Save button to confirm the procedure.
+    7. Click on the "Save" button to confirm the procedure.
     8. Access the request, incident and contract services for the business service Portfolio and Catalog Management > Portfolio and Catalog Management > Support Menu > Advanced Portfolio > Service Catalog > Next Service and technical service Portfolio Management and Catalog > Portfolio and Catalog Management > Support Menu > Advanced Portfolio > Service Catalog > Next Service and verify if the e-mail template that has been created is entered in the field "E-mail Template at Completion of Requests/Incidents"
     9. When an e-mail notification is received warning the service request has been executed, a link to the satisfaction survey will be displayed.
 Clicking on the link opens a screen to evaluate the attendance.